-Here’s an overview of our 2 week itinerary across Uruguay, starting and finishing in historic Colonia del Sacramento.
+Here’s an overview of our two week roadtrip across Uruguay, starting and finishing in historic Colonia del Sacramento.
 The itinerary includes a stay at a traditional Estancia in Florida, the rugged scenery of Lavalleja, the costal towns of Rocha, Uruguayan’s prime beach resorts and finally the capital, Montevideo.
+An overview:

 We always love a driving holiday, so for our first visit to Uruguay it made complete sense to explore the country by car.
 Despite the slightly rough terrain, Uruguay is perfect for a roadtrip.
 Small and safe with lots of different corners to explore.
 (You can read more about this in my post about driving conditions in Uruguay.)